influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 Authentication is required by default.
 After upgrading, authentication errors can occur if the username and password credentials within InfluxDB do not match what is currently being used by the various applications, agents, visualization tools, etc.
 Consider enabling authentication *before* upgrading to ensure that you have the appropriate credentials in place.

-### Available operating system, container, and platform support

-InfluxDB 2.0 is currently available for MacOS and Linux.
-Docker images, ARM builds, and Windows builds are not currently available.
-These are planned for subsequent releases.

-{{% note %}}
-We are working on the upgrade process for users running Docker and 1.8.x.
-Please hold off on upgrading for now.
-{{% /note %}}

-There is no plan for a 32-bit build of InfluxDB 2.0.

 ## Perform the upgrade